Nuvei/nuvei-plugin-woocommerce/readme.txt

 https://docs.nuvei.com/documentation/accept-payment/checkout-2/payment-customization/#card-processing - A link to Nuvei's Documentation;
 https://docs.nuvei.com/documentation/accept-payment/simply-connect/ui-customization/#text-and-translation - A link to Nuvei's Documentation;

-If you are used our plugin before v3.2.0, please change plugin setting "Status Authorized" in "Advanced Settings" tab to "On-hold"!
+If you are used our plugin before v3.2.0, please change plugin settings "Status Authorized" and "Status Pending DMN" in "Advanced Settings" tab to "On-hold"!

 == Screenshots ==